-Default Value: 10000 Valid Values: 0 to 600000 Changes Take Effect: Immediately Specifies the time period (in milliseconds) that T-Server waits before stopping and restarting a link after receiving a LINK\DOWN\PACKET message.
-Although T-Server will usually receive a LINK\UP\PACKET automatically after receiving LINK\DOWN\PACKET, this option ensures that the link will be restarted if the LINK\UP\PACKET message is not received.
-If a value of 0 (zero) is specified, the option is turned off.
+Default Value: 10000 Valid Values: 0 to 600000

+Specifies the time period (in milliseconds) that T-Server waits before stopping and restarting a link after receiving a LINK\DOWN\PACKET message.
+Although T-Server will usually receive a LINK\UP\PACKET message automatically after receiving a LINK\DOWN\PACKET message, this configuration option ensures that the link is restarted if the LINK\UP\PACKET message is not received.
+If the value of this configuration option is set to 0 (zero), the option is turned off.